Domingos Duarte Lima: Personal life

 Duarte Lima is divorced from Alexina Lima de Deus, with whom he has a son, Pedro Miguel.
-In the 1980s he started to develop an interest for stock investing that would reportedly made him earn a considerable amount of money (about 400,000 euros in 1987 alone).
+In the 1980s he started to develop an interest for stock investing that would reportedly make him earn a considerable amount of money (about 400,000 euros in 1987 alone).
 In the late 1990s, he survived leukemia, and after that became one of the founders of the APCL - Associação Portuguesa Contra a Leucemia (Portuguese Association Against Leukemia).
 He was also appointed a member of the ethical commission of the Instituto Português de Oncologia (IPO), Portuguese oncology hospitals, at Lisbon.
 After had overcome leukemia, Duarte Lima remarried to Paula, a former secretary.
 He is also a noted musician who studied at the Instituto Gregoriano de Lisboa (Gregorian Institute of Lisbon), organist and singer of the Igreja de São João de Deus (a church), in Lisbon, and a conductor of the choir of the Universidade Católica Portuguesa.